-The proposed development environment (framework) to the generation of the IEC 61499 system with communication resources, shown in Figure 7, starts from three interface editing tools:
+The proposed development environment (framework) to the generation of the IEC61499 system with communication resources, shown in Figure 7, starts from three interface editing tools:

 - 1. Channel Editor: The channel editor allows generating XML interfaces for communication channels.
 Jointly with the communication channels, the interfaces to the communication ports of the automation components are created.
 Input ports may differ from the output ports for the same channel in terms of the services they can add to their own channels (data and event handling, quality of service, etc.).
 The result of editing the channel is a XML interface that integrates within a library of communication channels. - 2.
 Component Editor: The component editor generates the XML interfaces for automation components.
-The component editor takes information from the library of channels and the interfaces in the IEC 61499 FB library.
-The FBs library is the library comes from IEC 61499 compatible editors.
+The component editor takes information from the library of channels and the interfaces in the IEC61499 FB library.
+The FBs library is the library comes from IEC61499 compatible editors.
 The result of the edition of a component is a XML interface that integrates within a library of automation components. - 3.
-Communications Editor: It generates the XML interfaces for communication mechanisms between components.
-The result of communication editing is an XML interface that integrates FB and SIFB networks for communication.
-This library includes both local and remote communication mechanisms.
-The component editor takes information from the channels library and the compliant IEC 61499 SIFB library.
-Furthermore, in the same interfaces information corresponding to the generation of the compliant IEC 61499 segments communication interfaces is also introduced.
+Communications Editor: The communications editor generates the XML interfaces for communication mechanisms between components.
+The result of communication editing is a XML interface that integrates FB and SIFB networks for communication.
+This library both local and remote includes communication mechanisms.
+The component editor takes information from the channels library and the compliant IEC61499 SIFB library.
+Furthermore, in the same interfaces information corresponding to the generation of the compliant IEC61499 segments communication interfaces is also introduced.